SAP-archive/teched2020-DAT260/exercises/ex7/README.md

 	o_edges = SELECT :e."ID", :e."SOURCE", :e."TARGET", :EDGE_ORDER, :e."length" FOREACH e IN Edges(:p) WITH ORDINALITY AS EDGE_ORDER;
 END;
 ```
-Note that we have used the "IN_SCOPE" attribute created in exercise 3 to focus on the relevant area.
+If you remember, we have used the "IN_SCOPE" attribute created in exercise 3 to focus on the relevant area.
 For this we "induced" a subgraph by filtering the complete LONDON_GRAPH g_all.

 The database procedure is executed like any other - using a CALL statement providing the input parameters.
 As we have snapped the POI data to nodes in the street network (exercise 5), we can now lookup the VERTEX_OSMID for our start and end POIs: Canary Wharf snaps to 1433737988, and Blues Kitchen to 1794145673.